Enameled Cast Iron

 As versatile as cast iron cookware can be, there are some areas where it comes up a little short.

-Unless a cast iron pot or pan is extremely well-seasoned, there exists a potential for the metal to be reactive to the foods cooked in it.
-It has long been known that eating foods cooked in cast iron can contribute to one's dietary iron intake.
-Acidic ingredients, like tomatoes, vinegar, and wine, however, have the effect of leaching excessive amounts of iron into the food.
-For many this is unacceptable; for those afflicted with hemochromatosis, health-threatening.
+Unless a cast iron pot or pan is extremely well-seasoned, there exists a possibility for the metal to be reactive to the foods cooked in it.
+It has long been understood that eating foods cooked in cast iron may contribute to one's dietary iron intake.
+Acidic ingredients, like tomatoes, vinegar, and wine, however, can have the effect of leaching excessive amounts of iron into the food.
+For many this is unacceptable; for those afflicted with hemochromatosis, potentially health-threatening.

 Another shortcoming of cast iron, if one can call it that, is its appearance.
 American foundries, as early as the 1890s, realized there was a particular consumer who desired the attributes cast iron cookware is famous for, but didn't care for its rustic look.
 To address that issue, pieces were also offered in nickel or chrome-plated versions.
 Plating gave a more upscale appearance to cast iron.
 According to an old 1918 Griswold catalog, nickel plating doubled the price charged per skillet.